-revenues to cover the expenditures.29 Notably, Grant's reasoning reflected an implicit recognition that impoundment would not have been as justifiable had the spending commitments in question been deemed in the national interest and/or financially feasible.
+Subsequently, in 1876, President Grant impounded approximately \$2.7 million in appropriated funds for river and harbor improvements, on the grounds that the spending was "of purely private or local interest, in no sense national," and that the Treasury lacked sufficient dedicated revenues to cover the expenditures.
+45 Notably, Grant's reasoning reflected an implicit recognition that impoundment would not have been as justifiable had the spending commitments in question been deemed in the national interest and/or financially feasible.

 Beginning in 1920, impoundment became increasingly commonplace, with almost every President from Hoover through to Nixon using it to override Congressional spending directives at least once during their presidencies.
-With a couple of notable exceptions, however, each of these actions was justified on one or more of the following grounds:

-- 1. The funds in question were "no longer necessary for or appropriate to the achievement of the ends for which they had been made available;"30 - 2.
-The funds in question were for defense spending and the President had determined, in their capacity as Commander in Chief of the Armed Forces, that such spending was unnecessary or would undermine national security interests; or - 3.
-Congress had explicitly granted the President authority to "impound if necessary as a means of reducing government spending."31
+He with a couple of notable exceptions, however, each of these actions was justified on one or more of the following grounds: (1) the funds in question were "no longer necessary for or appropriate to the achievement of the ends for which they had been made available;" (2) the funds in question were for defense spending and the President had determined, in their capacity as Commander in Chief of the Armed Forces, that such spending was unnecessary or would undermine national security interests; or (3) Congress had explicitly granted the President authority to "impound if necessary as a means of reducing government spending."

-The only two substantiated exceptions were in 1931, when President Hoover directed his administrators to "slow down the pace of program implementation" and establish an annual budget reserve, thereby cutting overall expenditures by 10 percent, and in 1966, when President Johnson impounded approximately \$5.3 billion of domestic program funding in order to reduce inflation.32 Both situations were eventually resolved by Congressional action.
-In 1932, Congress enacted legislation authorizing Hoover to seek additional savings by reorganizing government agencies and reducing federal employee levels and pay rates.33 Similarly, in 1967, Congress passed legislation establishing an "expenditure ceiling,"34 which imposed limits on the
+The only two substantiated exceptions were in 1931, when President Hoover directed his administrators to "slow down the pace of program implementation" and establish an annual budget reserve, thereby cutting overall expenditures by 10 percent, and in 1966, when President Johnson impounded approximately \$5.3 billion of domestic program funding in order to reduce inflation.48 Both situations were eventually resolved by Congressional action.
+In 1932, Congress enacted legislation authorizing Hoover to seek additional savings by reorganizing government agencies and reducing federal employee levels and pay rates.49 Similarly, in 1967, Congress passed legislation establishing an "expenditure ceiling," which imposed limits on